-Property tax reform was a central component of the of decentralisation process in Tanzania long before 2008 (McCluskey and Franzsen 2005: 65).
-However, there was serious concern among national policy makers about the low levels of PT the municipalities managed to collect.
-At the start of the millennium, PT accounted for 10-30 per cent of the revenues collected by urban councils in Tanzania, equivalent to less than 0.3 per cent of GDP (Fjeldstad et al. 2004).4 Some estimates suggest that more than 60 per cent of the potential revenue from PT remained uncollected in this period (URT 2007).
+Property tax reform was a central component of the decentralisation process in Tanzania long before 2008 (McCluskey and Franzsen 2005: 65).
+However, there was serious concern among national policymakers about the low levels of PT the municipalities managed to collect.
+At the start of the millennium, PT accounted for 10-30 per cent of the revenues collected by urban councils in Tanzania, equivalent to less than 0.3 per cent of GDP (Fjeldstad et al. 2004).
+Some estimates suggest that more than 60 per cent of the potential revenue from PT remained uncollected in this period due to a combination of inefficient collection and outdated property registers (URT 2007).
+Yet, PT was one of the major own revenue sources for the municipalities after the city service levy and - in some urban councils - business licenses.